Good rehabilitation after stroke can help prevent further strokes from occurring, help patients to return to work and alleviate psychological problems

 - This article has been double-blind peer reviewed

-- Scroll down to read the article or download a print-friendly PDF here (if the PDF fails to fully download please try again using a different browser)
+- Scroll down to read the article or download a print-friendly PDF including any tables and figures (if the PDF fails to fully download please try again using a different browser)

 Stroke continues to be a leading cause of acquired disability, especially among older people, and can have a major effect on independent living.
 There are approximately 110,000 strokes a year in England, and around 300,000 people are living with moderate to severe disabilities as a result of stroke (National Audit Office, 2010).